Slipstream-Group/sketchbox-docs/docs/getting-started.md

 This is where basic project information is inputted.

 1. Give your project a name
-2. Project Environment typically left as "Standard"
+2. Project Environment can be left as "Standard"
 3. Choose the nearest city for the project
 4. Select the appropriate code baseline